Concurrent Oxycontin & Alcohol Abuse

 - If you have abused drugs in the past, you might have a higher likelihood of developing an addiction to OxyContin once you start using it, according to an article in the Harvard Mental Health Letter

-- Drinking alcohol increases the risk of pancreatitis, liver disease and different cancers (including: mouth, esophagus, pharynx, larynx, liver, and breast).
+- Drinking alcohol increases the risk of pancreatitis, decreased liver health and disease and different forms of cancer (including: mouth, esophagus, pharynx, larynx, liver, and breast).

 - Both OxyContin and alcohol depress the central nervous system, and their compounded effects can cause severe respiratory depression, coma, and death.